 Although the progestin-only morning-after pill is available over-the-counter, some insurance providers require a prescription in order to have the cost covered.
 In addition, some insurance providers only cover the cost for certain brands of the morning-after pill.

-If you have Medicaid, the cost of the morning-after pill is covered.
 Depending on which state you live in, you may or may not need a prescription.